dustout/entitysignal/EntitySignal/Docs/Quick-Start.md

 }
 ```

-The below function subscribes to all changes of type `Message` where the ID is odd
+The below function subscribes to all changes of type `Message` where the ID is odd.
 ```csharp
 [HttpGet]
 public IEnumerable<Message> SubscribeToOddIdMessages()